HenryFBP/sqlinjection-training-app/video-script.md

 ## Intro

 Hi everyone.
-This video showcases some simple and more complex SQL injection attacks using a vulnerable PHP application.
+This presentation showcases some simple and more complex SQL injection attacks using a vulnerable PHP application.

 We'll first execute an attack, and then dissect why the attack was successful by analyzing the source code.